-- The Practice of Computing Using Python,3rd Ed., Punch and Enbody available from the LBCC Campus Store as a 180-day rental.
-This same textbook is used in CS162 so renting it now will cover that course as well. - You will need to claim your LB Single Sign-On account.
-If you have any problems claiming your account please contact the Student Help Desk.

-- We will be using Moodle in this course.
+- Automate the Boring Stuff with Python, A completely free online text that starts by teaching you the basics of Python and beyond.
+(Scroll towards the bottom of the page to find the table of contents and links to each individual chapter.) - You will need to claim your LB Single Sign-On account.
+If you have any problems claiming your account please contact the Student Help Desk. - We will be using Moodle in this course.
 You are not required to visit your Moodle shell before our first class, but it is highly recommended.
 If you have any problems logging into Moodle please contact the Student Help Desk before the beginning of the term. - Internet access. - An LBCC-provided email account. - A Zoom account.
-See the linked document for information on setting up your free Zoom account - Python 3.6 or better installed and accessible from the command line/terminal. - Visual Studio Code.
+See the linked document for information on setting up your free Zoom account.